Unified Architecture for Quantum Lookup Tables: General table lookup framework

 \paragraph{Stage III (retrieving data).} Data is retrieved similar to how the bus qubit is routed out of the noise-resilient bucket brigade architecture in Ref.~\cite{PRXQuantum.2.020311}.
-We use the address bits $\ket{a_d \ldots a_{n-1}}$ to set the status of the $n-d$ CSWAP routers at the bottom of our design.
+We use the address bits $\ket{a_d \ldots a_{n-1}}$ to set the status of the $n-d$ CSWAP routers in the entire tree, specifically, some of the CNOT routers (of total depth $n - d - d'$) in Stage II are reconfigured as CSWAP routers.
 As in Stage I, it is only the routers in the query path whose status is set.
-The leaves of this CSWAP tree point to the $q'$ registers and only the data in $q'_{\ell}$ for $\ell = a_d \ldots a_{n-1}$ is retrieved.
-In our example, this leads to $q'_0$ being retrieved at the end of the data lookup process.
+The leaves of this CSWAP tree point to the $\ket{\cdot}_{q'}$ registers and only the data in $\ket{\cdot}_{q'_{\ell}}$ for $\ell = a_d \ldots a_{n-1}$ is retrieved.
+In our example, this leads to data in register $\ket{\cdot}_{q'_0}$ being retrieved at the end of the data lookup process.

+Note that repetition is confined to Stage II, where the registers $\ket{\cdot}_{q'_j}$ corresponding to the partial address bits are loaded with the appropriate lookup table data, facilitated by the CNOT tree.
+In Stage III, the remaining address bits configure the CSWAP routers to output the classical data stored in register $\ket{\cdot}_{q'_j}$ corresponding to the full address bits, and this process occurs only once.
+When $d' = n$, it reduces to QRAM; for $d= n$, it reduces to QROM; and for $d'=0, d<n$, it reduces to SELECT-SWAP.

 The detailed procedure for data lookup is shown in \cref{alg: 1}.
 Our objective is to examine the optimal balance between $d$ and $d'$ that results in the most favorable infidelity, T count, and qubit count scaling.
 Our fine-grained analysis uses the error types from~\cref{tab: error_type}.